 Who are we?

 We are the Joseph Rowntree Foundation (JRF).
 Our mission is to inspire action and change to solve UK poverty.
-We are a registered charity in England and Wales (number 210169) and the address of our head office is: The Homestead, 40 Water End, York, YO30 6WP.
+We are a company limited by guarantee (12132713) and a registered charity (Scotland: SC049712; England and Wales: 1184957).
+The address of our head office is: The Homestead, 40 Water End, York, YO30 6WP.

 What data we need